AgileRL/AgileRL/agilerl/memory/README.md

 of `seq_len x micro_batch x group_size x lora_rank` plus 5 interior points,
 with completion length pinned so runs are byte-reproducible.

-    python -m tools.memory_profiling.validate
+replays all of them through the current core on CPU, from the `memory/profiling-rig` branch.
+Constants drift with framework changes — anything touching the fused kernels, checkpointing or the vLLM wiring moves them — and this is the only thing between a formula edit and silent wrongness, since the estimator keeps returning plausible numbers either way.

-replays all of them through the current core on CPU.
-Constants drift with framework changes — anything touching the fused kernels, checkpointing or the vLLM wiring moves them — and this is the only thing between a formula edit and silent wrongness, since the estimator keeps returning plausible numbers either way. `tools/memory_profiling/test_fixtures.py` runs it in CI.
+Check out that branch before changing a formula.

 ## Porting notes